Treecodes/BaryTree/README.md

 5 interpolation points per Cartesian direction and a MAC of 0.5.
 The executable would compare the results to a direct result produced by direct-gpu or direct-cpu and saved in the file direct\_result.bin.

+Running `tree-cpu --help` or `tree-gpu --help` will produce a list of these command line arguments.

 License